tmcphillips/openrefine-provenance/openrefine data and project model.md

 ## OpenRefine Data and Project Model

 ### Basic facts
 The following are to be considered falsifiable statements about OpenRefine.
-Each statement aims to be correct (corresponding to reality, and neither a matter of opinion nor a modeling choice of my own), and each potentially can be falsified by examining the documentation for OpenRefine or observing its actual behavior.
+Each statement aims to be correct (corresponding to reality, and neither a matter of opinion nor a modeling choice of our own), and each potentially can be falsified by examining the documentation for OpenRefine or observing its actual behavior.

 -   An OpenRefine *server* is uniquely associated with one *workspace*, a directory tree on a storage volume accessible to the server.